Awarded the "2023 Best of Harleysville Award" in the category of "musician"

 Do you offer to go to the student's home to teach the lessons?
 No. All in person lessons are conducted at Pete’s home studio in Harleysville, PA.
 Remote lessons via Facetime, Zoom, or Skype. are available as an alternative option.

-It is important to remember that the goal is to achieve competency and acquire fundamental skills - even if these skills are achieved while playing exercises/ songs that seem less than thrilling.
+The goal is to achieve competency and acquire fundamental skills - even if these skills are achieved while playing exercises/ songs that seem less than thrilling.
 Once the skills are learned, the student can use them to find and play the songs that they enjoy without needing any additional help from a teacher.

-Some guitar teachers simply show students where to place their fingers to play a song.
-This imitation approach might sound good and seem more immediately fun, but the student will have no idea what they are playing.
+Many YouTube videos and guitar teachers simply show students where to place their fingers to play a song.
+This imitation approach might sound good or seem more immediately fun, but the student will have no idea what they are playing.
 They don’t know the names of the notes or chords and they can’t read music.
-So, the teacher needs to continually show them how to play each new song in the same way.
+So, the teacher will need to continually show them how to play each new song in the same way.
 With this approach, the student needs to keep the past songs memorized or they will be lost because the student is not able to open a book in order to read the music as a reminder.
-You should steer clear of teachers that do not emphasize fundamental reading skills.

 Do I need to learn to read music?
 Yes, Pete believes very strongly that musicians need to learn to read music.
-Some suggest that since certain famous musicians learned to play by ear and never learned to read music, that it must not be a required for success.
+Some argue that since certain famous musicians learned to play by ear and never learned to read music, that it must not be required for success.
 This argument is usually made by those that have made up their mind that learning to read music will be tedious and unnecessary as it relates to their personal musical aspirations.
 By contrast, Pete believes that learning to read music is well worth pursuing and it will greatly enhance the student’s musicianship which, in turn, will help them to succeed in their musical endeavors.

 The ability to read and write music can be compared to the ability to read and write English (or any language).
-If a person does not learn to read and write (language) he might still be smart and able to hold an intelligent conversation, but most would agree that the person’s illiteracy will be a recurring stumbling block in life.
+If a person does not learn to read and write (language) he might still be smart and able to hold an intelligent conversation, but most would agree that the person’s illiteracy will be a stumbling block in life.
 They will likely feel embarrassed whenever confronted with this inability.

 Music is simply another language and standard musical notation is the best way for musicians to write down and share their ideas.
 Sure, certain talented individuals do perform music that sounds great without ever having learned to read music – but these individuals are also likely to run into situations where their musical illiteracy will be problematic.
 Unfortunately, most amateur “guitar players” avoid learning to read music.
 Many pursue guitar TABs as a poor substitute for learning to read standard notation.
 This might be fine for a very casual hobbyist.
 However, if the guitarist should happen to become interested in joining a school’s jazz band or auditioning for a college music program (for example) then reading will be a requirement for acceptance.